SR42-dev/ec2-fishook-pipeline/README.md

 ### Setup instructions :

+Point to note - This package is only compatible with Ubuntu 20.04 and is not supported as of 26th-August-2022.

 Assuming the cloud server repository is public, execute the following commands in the linux terminal once :

 ```git clone https://github.com/SIH-ClapForKrishna/ec2-fishook-pipeline.git```